-The best camper brands will have a process in place to help their customers when an issue arrises.
+The best camper brands will have a process in place to help their customers when an issue arises.

-RV brands to avoid sometimes make you jump thru hoops, and they drag their feet, even with clear cut, valid warranty issues.
+RV brands to avoid sometimes make you jump through hoops, and they drag their feet, even with clear-cut, valid warranty issues.

 Best RV For The Money

-Hundreds of thousands of new RVs are sold each year.
-From a finite number of dealers.
+Hundreds of thousands of new RVs sell each year, from a finite number of dealers.

 The number of dealers isn't increasing drastically.
-The number of RV service bays aren't increasing drastically.
+Additionally, the number of RV service bays isn't growing drastically.

-Do yourself a favor and learn about what makes a top RV brand and then buy one of those rigs.
+Therefore, do yourself a favor and learn what makes a top RV brand.
+Then, buy one of those rigs.

-This will stack the deck in your favor and will give you the opportunity to enjoy your RV as it's intended to be used.
+This will stack the deck in your favor and will allow you to enjoy your RV as intended.